Herostratus (film)

+Plot

 The film opens with scenes of Max dressed in all white and sprinting through the streets of London.
 He returns home to a run-down, one-room apartment and begins playing classical music over a speaker, at a volume that causes the landlady to bang on his door and demand him to stop disrupting the other people living in the apartments.
 Eventually Max stops the music and picks up an axe, using it to destroy the furnishing and the decorations in the room in a manic rage.
 After destroying his room, Max storms out of the building and into the streets.

 Still brandishing the axe and threatening a number of passers-by as he walks through the streets to reach offices for "Farson Advertising".
 Here he meets Clio, who is acting as a receptionist for Farson, and declares to her that he has the greatest advertising opportunity in the world.
 Clio does not agree to let Max in and so he continues to harass her, eventually grabbing a phone from her desk and calling Farson directly.

 Upon meeting Farson, Max declares his intent to commit suicide and offers to give him complete directive control of the event in any way that he likes, provided as many people as possible witness Max's death.
 Farson initially rejects this idea, however he eventually accepts the proposition as Max continues to harass both Farson and Clio.
 Upon coming to an agreement Farson organises a room for Max to stay in until the day where he will commit suicide, and orders a cab to take Max there.

 A number of scenes are then presented, not necessarily in chronological order and all happening at unspecified points in time after Max meets with Farson, but before the date at which Max will kill himself.